molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 2. **Act** is the phase where interaction with the code under test happens.
 For example, a method is called or an HTML element in the DOM is clicked.
 3. **Assert** is the phase where the code behavior is checked and verified.
 For example, the actual output is compared to the expected output.

-Let us assume we would like to write the spec `it('resets the count', /* … */)` for the `CounterComponent`.
-The structure could look like this:
+How could the structure of the spec `it('resets the count', /* … */)` for the `CounterComponent` look like?

 1. <p><strong>Arrange:</strong></p>
-  * Create an instance of `CounterComponent`.
+  - Create an instance of `CounterComponent`.
-  * Render the Component into the document.
+  - Render the Component into the document.
 2. <p><strong>Act:</strong></p>
-  * Find and focus the reset input field.
+  - Find and focus the reset input field.
-  * Enter the text “5”.
+  - Enter the text “5”.
-  * Find and click the “Reset” button.
+  - Find and click the “Reset” button.
 3. <p><strong>Assert:</strong></p>
-  * Expect that the displayed count now reads “5”.
+  - Expect that the displayed count now reads “5”.

 This structure makes it easier to come up with a test and also to implement it.
 Ask yourself:

-* What is the necessary setup?
+- What is the necessary setup?
 Which dependencies do I need to provide?
 How do they behave?
 (Arrange)
-* What is the user input or API call that triggers the behavior I would like to test?
+- What is the user input or API call that triggers the behavior I would like to test?
 (Act)
-* What is the expected behavior?
+- What is the expected behavior?
 How do I prove that the behavior is correct?
 (Assert)

 In Behavior-Driven Development (BDD), the three phases of a test are fundamentally the same.
 But they are called **Given, When and Then**.
-These plain English words try to avoid technical jargon and allow a natural way to think of a test’s structure: “*Given* these specific conditions, *when* the user interacts with the application, *then* it behaves in a certain way.”
+These plain English words try to avoid technical jargon and allow a natural way to think of a test’s structure: “_Given_ these specific conditions, _when_ the user interacts with the application, _then_ it behaves in a certain way.”

-#### Expectations
+### Expectations

-expect + Value + Matcher

-In the *Assert* phase, the test compares the actual output or return value to the expected output or return value.
+In the _Assert_ phase, the test compares the actual output or return value to the expected output or return value.
 If they are the same, the test passes.
 If they differ, the test fails.

 Let us examine a simple contrived example, an `add` function: